 - Advanced written and oral communication skills are necessary for success in a graduate program so don’t shy from opportunities to strengthen those skills, such as research papers and oral presentations.
 Some graduate applications will require a written essay from the applicant.

-- Listen to this presentation by our university’s Graduate School dean (Dr. Augustine).
+- Listen to this presentation by our university’s former Graduate School dean (Dr. Augustine).

 - Visit the Graduate School website for information on the application process, required test scores, etc.